Ingredient Explainer: What’s In Over-the-Counter Cough, Cold & Sinus Medications?

 Nasal Decongestants: These products ease your discomfort with medication designed to target congestion in your nasal and sinus passages.
 Look for the following ingredients for decongestion.

-Pseudoephedrine is a part of the class of drugs called nasal decongestants, which is available in many cough and cold medicines.
+- Pseudoephedrine (SOO-doe-ee-FED-rin): Pseudoephedrine is a part of the class of drugs called nasal decongestants, which is available in many cough and cold medicines.
 It works to shrink the blood vessels in the nose for relief in your sinus passages.
-It relieves discomfort from colds and allergies, and can be found in many common OTC cold and sinus medications such as ALEVE®, SUDAFED®, MUCINEX® and NYQUIL®.
+It relieves discomfort from colds and allergies, and can be found in many common OTC cold and sinus medications such as ALEVE®, SUDAFED® and MUCINEX®.

 Expectorants: Also referred to as cough suppressants, these are designed to alleviate chest congestion and to facilitate mucus removal by helping to help clear your airways with a medication designed to loosen mucus and phlegm in the lungs.